 Amazon is finding ways to attract merchants to the Amazon Pay network beyond its experimentation with swipe fees.
 The company announced it would pass on the special card savings Amazon gets from card networks (because of the volume of purchases they can guarantee) to retailers that adopt Amazon Pay.
 Leveraging scale and competing on fees is a classic customer acquisition strategy in Amazon’s playbook.

-However, the company has had some missteps with Amazon Pay.
+However, Amazon has had some missteps with Amazon Pay.
 Its most famous failure was Amazon Local Register.
 With the talent acquired from GoPago, Amazon launched Amazon Local Register, a card reader for SMBs in August 2014.
 At the time, the company charged competitive rates (a full percentage point less than Square).
 Each reader cost $10, and it seemed like a formidable rival to PayPal and Square’s readers.

 But in October 2015, the company announced it would be shut down.
 Despite charging lower fees, the company failed to gain enough traction with merchants who feared giving Amazon detailed data on their overall business operations.

-Eventually, Amazon launched a “Pay with Amazon” button for mobile, and created a team with the goal of expanding payments across the web and on apps.
+Eventually, Amazon launched a “Pay with Amazon” button for mobile and created a team with the goal of expanding payments across the web and on apps.

 To lead this team, Amazon hired ex-PayPal employee Patrick Gauthier.
 In reference to failed payments projects, Gauthier said: